 My Land is a poem about Ireland written by nationalist writer Thomas Osborne Davis.
-He lived in the 19th century when the people of Ireland were suffering terrible poverty under the British rule.
+He lived in the 19th century when the people of Ireland were suffering terrible poverty under British rule.

-Osborne Davis was a close ally of Daniel O’Connell, and was also one of the founding members of the Young Ireland movement.
+Osborne Davis was a close ally of Daniel O’Connell and was also one of the founding members of the Young Ireland movement.

 My Land